 Here is what you need to know about Ginger Luckey, Matt Gaetz’s fiancée:

-Luckey has worked at Apeel, a California-based company dedicated to reducing food waste, for the last four years, her LinkedIn states.
-She has been in her current role, a financial analyst position described as “Analyst, Sales Operations & Enablement,” since June of this year.
+Luckey has worked at Apeel, a California-based company dedicated to reducing food waste, for the last four years, she said on LinkedIn.
+She has been in her current role, a financial analyst position described as “Analyst, Sales Operations & Enablement,” since June of 2020.

-Luckey leads the “Sales Operations team supporting sales enablement, business analysis and tooling for the commercial team,” her LinkedIn reads.
+Luckey leads the “Sales Operations team supporting sales enablement, business analysis and tooling for the commercial team,” her LinkedIn indicates.

-She also manages “the processes of sales forecasting, deliver dashboards and reports to the Sales team, and report on team performance to company stakeholders,” the page continues.
+She also manages “the processes of sales forecasting, deliver dashboards and reports to the Sales team, and report on team performance to company stakeholders,” she wrote on LinkedIn.

 2. Luckey Used to Be a Sailing Coach

-Working with high school students, Luckey helped them “develop and enhance their racing skills in both the bay and open ocean waters,” her LinkedIn states.
+Working with high school students, Luckey helped them “develop and enhance their racing skills in both the bay and open ocean waters,” she said on LinkedIn.

-3. She Is the Sister of American Entrepreneur Palmer Luckey, the Founder of Oculus VR
+3. She Is the Sister of American Entrepreneur Palmer Luckey, Founder of Oculus VR